Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 You have several ways to invest for your children with this account.
 And each way has advantages and disadvantages.

-The first way is simply to transfer money each month, convert it (if necessary), and then buy shares in the second account.
+The first way is to transfer money monthly, convert it (if necessary), and buy shares in the second account.
 This technique is fairly simple.
 But it means doing two transfers (one to your main account and one to your children’s account).
 And it is also expensive.

-If you convert CHF to USD, you will pay 2 CHF per conversion.
+You will pay 2 CHF per conversion if you convert CHF to USD.
 And then, you will pay 0.35 USD to buy a share of a USD ETF.
 If we take one monthly share of VT, that’s currently about a 2.5% fee on buying shares.
-This price is clearly expensive.
-If you do not have to convert currency, it becomes an acceptable price.
+This price is high.
+It becomes an acceptable price if you do not have to convert currency.

 If you buy ten shares of VT, that is acceptable.
 But most parents will not invest that much every month.
 You could decide to invest less regularly, but that is a bad option since investing often is better.